zencart/documentation/content/dev/contributing/github_workflow.md

 * [SourceTree](http://www.sourcetreeapp.com/) for Windows and Mac - this is another good free desktop application which does a good job of giving you access to all the power of git/github/bitbucket/mercurial in an easy visual interface.
 We highly recommend using SourceTree due to its simplicity.

  When you first set up SourceTree, it will ask you to log in to your Atlassian account.
-The account is free, and no side-effects, and no personal information needs to be provided  besides name/email.
+The account is free, and no side-effects, and no personal information needs to be provided  besides name+email.

-* There's another option, which we're NOT recommending here, as its UI is very complicated.
-Also (at the time of this writing) it has an important limitation when working with forked repositories: It doesn't support multiple remotes, which means you'll need to use the command line to keep your checkouts up to date with our central repository's branches else you'll have problems when issuing pull requests.
-That other option is github's own application: Github Desktop for [Windows](https://windows.github.com/) or [Mac](https://mac.github.com/) - these are free desktop applications written by Github, and make visual interaction **easy when working only with your own repositories but not when regularly contributing to someone else's projects**.
+* There's another option, Github's own application: Github Desktop for [Windows](https://windows.github.com/) or [Mac](https://mac.github.com/).

+We're intentionally not documenting how to use Github Desktop, because [the Github Desktop documentation](https://docs.github.com/en/desktop) covers it well.

 * While you won't find us documenting how to use them, there are several [other git GUI client apps](http://git-scm.com/downloads/guis)